psi-maker/IoT-EdgeAI/Intel EdgeAI/DevOps.md

 > IENetwork, which is what will initially hold the network and get loaded into IECore To use IENetwork, you need to load arguments named model and weights to initialize - the XML and Binary files that make up the model’s Intermediate Representation.
-> Flask is A Python framework useful for web development and another potential option for video streaming to a web browser. https://www.fullstackpython.com/flask.html
+4. Flask is A Python framework useful for web development and another potential option for video streaming to a web browser. https://www.fullstackpython.com/flask.html
-> OpenCV is an open-source library for various image processing and computer vision techniques that runs on a highly optimized C++ back-end, available for use with Python and Java as well
+5. OpenCV is an open-source library for various image processing and computer vision techniques that runs on a highly optimized C++ back-end, available for use with Python and Java as well
+6. MQTT is a lightweight pub/sub architecture communication for resource constrined devices, communication etc. ROS also has this pub/sub service.
+7. we can use  FFmpeg library to transform video to server if necessary
+8. Node.js can be used for user front interface to show MQTT or FFmpeg data